 "It was just a joke," said Higgins.
 "But I guess James can't take a joke.
 Suddenly, he made this high-pitched screeching sound and came at me."

 Higgins said that Underwood began to scratch and slap her, screaming like a girly-man the whole time.

 "She insulted my work," says Underwood.
 "She deserved what she got."

 "Suddenly, everyone was in on it," said Higgins.
 "You should have seen all those guys, scratching, pinching and clawing, calling each other 'big meanies' and 'poo-poo heads'.
 They pulled each others hair and I think one guy even bit another."

 The fight continued for over five minutes.
 When it was over, everyone began to cry and hug.

 "James came up to me and told me he was sorry," Higgins said.
-"I told him to go screw himself."
+"I told him to go jump in a lake."

-Although police were called to the scene, no one was taken into custody because, as police said, "It was just too, damn funny."
+Although police were called to the scene, no one was taken into custody because, as police said, "It was just too, darn funny."